aarya-bhatia/infinite-maze/project-maze/API.md

 - The middleware ensures that this format is followed.
 If the data is corrupted in any way, we change the status for this server to "error".
 At this point, we would like to notify the owner of the server that they have a issue.
 Therefore, we can add a field to the schema to hold owner name and email.
 - If all is okay, the request is forwarded to the frontend where it is rendered for the end user.

+## Middleware Additions

+- We are currently developing a form for Server registration.
+Currently, this is a manual process, as we update the server data within the Mongo Shell.
+We want to create this form for everyone to add their maze generators to our database.
+In our middleware we will make a validation check by requesting a sample maze segment from this new server.
+If it follows the format correctly and does not throw a error, we can proceed to add it to the database.
+This will take care of spam servers being added.
+We do need to increase security on this route as people could add any kind of URL that can contain malware.
+- A complementary page we are also developing is the /servers page that will display all of the servers in the database.
+This will be like a Admin page where we can quickly make changes to the servers such as EDIT and DELETE.
+We will add a middleware route to view this page but it will only allow users if they have the correct 'user role'.

+## Authentication

+- We are currently building a system for authentication.
+We have two forms: one for registering a new user and the other to login.
+Both forms have corresponding middleware routes to create/fetch users.
+We also initialise a Flask session to store the user id and the 'logged_in' variable so that we can display different kind of frontend for users.

+## Frontend Changes

+- To accomodate authentication and the addition of several new pages, we decided to use Jinja templates.
+We defined a 'base.html' file with the page layout and copied the style tag from the original 'index.html' into 'base.html'.
+- We added a jinja-block called container in the html body in our 'base.html' file, within a div.container tag.
+This is where all the content will be placed.
+The 'base.html' file also container the header, links, external styles, and a simple nav.
+- The 'index/html' now extends the base.html file and injects its content in the block we defined.
+- Our other html pages follow the same approach, where we extend the base file and surround the code in the block tags.
+We are also able to use jinja syntax to display information sent from the flask app.
+For logged in users we show a logout link on the nav while for the other users we show a 'login' and 'register' link!
+The flask session lets us do this.

 ## More Features

 - The frontend is not sending back any data as of now.
 We would like to keep track of the users real location on the maze and also have some kind of authentication so we can remember where the user last was in the maze.
+- We want to be able to access the coordinate of the exit of the maze from the frontend and attach that to the request we make for the new maze segment.
+If we can do that, we can ensure that our new maze segment always has an entrace at the same spot the last maze had an exit.
+We can manually configure the entraces and exits in the middleware.
+As we can import the maze class into the app.
+We can add a function in our maze class to **decode** our maze and convert it into a maze object, so that our middleware can make changes to it.
+Currently, we add random exits in the ranom-maze-generator and the letter-maze is degined to be open from all sides.
+However, the frontend does not look good and it would be more pleasing to see the mazes start and end at the correct places, instead of random ones.
 - The middleware should accept maze data and user data from the frontend on each request to update the required information in the database.